-I tried a few 49mm variable filters with little or no success.
-The X100S/T/F system is all about simplicity so the idea of struggling with step-down adaptors just didn’t make sense.
+I am a massive fan of long exposure photography .
+The only issue I have faced is the challenge of I tried a few 49mm variable filters with little or no success.
+This article will cover how to capture long exposure photos with the Fujifilm X100V.
+The Fujifilm X100V system is all about simplicity so the idea of struggling with step-down adaptors just didn’t make sense.

-The X100s is my main everyday camera so I had to pack another system if I was planning long exposure captures.
+The X100 was my main everyday camera so I had to pack another camera to capture long exposure captures.
 Welcome the Lee Seven5 Micro System.

-I should make it clear at this point the Lee Seven5 micro system isn’t just for the X100s and I plan to employ it with the X-Pro2 with various lenses.
+I should make it clear at this point the Lee Seven5 micro system isn’t just for the X100V.
+Various adaptor rings make it suitable for all mirrorless lenses.

 The Long Exposure

 The eBook covers everything from equipment you to post-production processing in Adobe’s brilliant Lightroom.

 This guide has been written with the beginner to the long exposure process in mind; however, the enthusiast and professional alike may find something of relevance also.

 I know a number of photographers who are slightly intimidated by filter holders and pure glass and resin filters.
 Although the system may look daunting I experienced an easier capture process over my array of screw-on ND filters.

 I’ve lost a few screw on filters having not successfully attaching them to the front of the lens.
 You can take the Seven5 micro system on and off the front of the camera remarkably easily.
 The challenge of matching up threads or going near the focus wheel is eliminated.